rgc99/irrigation_unlimited/README.md

 ![manual_run_card](./examples/card_manual_run.png)

-There is a support file [here](./packages/irrigation_unlimited_controls.yaml) which should go in the config/packages directory.
+There is a support file [packages/irrigation_unlimited_controls.yaml](./packages/irrigation_unlimited_controls.yaml) which should go in the config/packages directory.
 Also required is a [pyscript](./pyscript/irrigation_unlimited_service_shim.py) which is called from the above automation to populate the input_select with all the irrigation unlimited controllers and zones.
 The script should go in the config/pyscript directory.
 If you don't have a packages or pyscript folder then create them and add the following to your configuration.yaml.
+Minimun version 2021.6.3 for Irrigation Unlimited is required.

 ```yaml
 homeassistant: